bhushan-ai/bhushan-ai/README.md

 💻 **Full-Stack & Backend Dev | GenAI Enthusiast | MERN + Agents + RAG**

-I love building AI-powered apps, browser agents, and exploring how **Generative AI + JavaScript** can change the way we interact with the web.
+I love building AI-powered apps, ai agents, RAG and exploring how **Generative AI + JavaScript** can change the way we interact with the web.

 ---